jboynyc/textnets/docs/installation.rst

 -----------

 This is the preferred method for most users.
-The `Anaconda Python distribution`_ is an easy way to get up and running with Python, especially if you are on a Mac or Windows system.
+The `Anaconda Python distribution`_ is a convenient way to get up and running with Python, especially if you are on a Mac or Windows system.

 .. _Anaconda Python distribution: https://www.anaconda.com/products/individual